These powerful videos use people’s stories of coming out to help support the fight for civil rights

 “We’ve done a really good job over the past few years of carrying programming to communities that need it most, whether that is Birmingham, Alabama or El Paso, Texas, or Hampton Roads, Virginia,” Reeves says.
 “But where we could really grow and get better is in actually amplifying these voices and using them as tools for advocacy.
 It’s really about finding the places and the people who… can help us put [these] voices in front of a lot of people.”

-As Karen shares in her own video, coming out felt exciting and great, minus the fact that she had to break it to her then boyfriend (they’re still close friends).
+As Kristen shares in her own video, coming out felt exciting and great, minus the fact that she had to break it to her then boyfriend (they’re still close friends).
 But it remains a continuing process in whenever she meets now people or corrects others’ mistaken assumptions.
 “It’s important because that’s what I lacked when I was a kid,” she says about making sure others see her as a visible advocate for the community.
 She’s doing that as part of VideoOut’s collection of stories.
 Her hope is that others who might need it will see people “in all the different variations that we are, so that they can be who they are,” she says.